dumpst3rfir3/ludus_stuff/README.md

 ## Additional Scripts, etc.

-* **Fix-Bginfo.ps1:** I found that when RDPing (if that can be used as a verb?) into my VMs, bginfo would do lots of funky stuff, and apparently this is a known issue when you run bginfo on a machine with a high resolution.
+* **Fix-Bginfo.ps1:** I found that when RDPing (if that can be used as a verb?) into my VMs, bginfo would do lots of funky stuff, and apparently this is a known issue when you run bginfo on a machine using a high display resolution.
 This script will replace the ludus `set-bg.ps1` script with a modified version that will NOT use bginfo if a high resolution is detected. **Run this as a domain admin from the DC** and it will modify `set-bg.ps1` on all machines.